pyxiang/simplerepeat/README.md

 2. If the range of the chromosome of sniffles result is overlapped by dataset, the result will be annotated

-3. Output the annotated result
+3. Output the annotated result, including sv id and dataset id

 ### Reference Dataset